 - A list of any contributions you have made to ICMA and state/country/affiliate organizations, such as service on a committee, board, etc.

-- Thoughtful letters of support from members or letters of endorsement from state, country or affiliate associations that can aid the Regional Nominating Committee in understanding your qualities, achievements, and potential contributions to the board.
+- Thoughtful letters of support from members or letters of endorsement from state, country or affiliate associations that can aid the Regional Nominating Committee in understanding your qualities, achievements, and potential contributions to the Board.
 (Optional, but recommended.)

 - REGIONAL NOMINATING COMMITTEES

 - State associations: Each primary state association that has an affiliation agreement with ICMA may designate a representative for its Regional Nominating Committee and may determine the selection of its representative.
 The state president, if an ICMA member, would presumably participate.
-Otherwise, the state president must appoint an ICMA member in good standing and in-service to local government to serve on the committee.
+Otherwise, the state president must appoint an ICMA Corporate member in good standing and in-service to local government to serve on the committee.

 - The senior ICMA Regional Vice President (in his or her third and final year of board service) from each region selects an individual to serve as chair of the Regional Nominating Committee for that region and is responsible for orienting the chair to this process.
-Regional directors serve as secretariats for their respective U.S. Regional Nominating Committee and are available to answer questions on the process, assist the committee during the interviews, and are responsible for notifying the candidates and ICMA of the results of the committee’s selection.
+ICMA Regional Directors serve as secretariats for their respective U.S. Regional Nominating Committee and are available to answer questions on the process, assist the committee during the interviews, and are responsible for notifying the candidates and ICMA of the results of the committee’s selection.

 The Regional Nominating Committee for the International region is composed of the ICMA President (or designee), the senior International Vice President (who may also serve as the ICMA President’s designee), 2-3 former ICMA international board members, chair and vice chair of the International Committee, 1-2 representatives from affiliated countries that have eligible members and, preferably, who are not represented by the current regional vice presidents, and a chair that will be selected from a country with no current candidates.
 The two remaining current vice presidents for the International region will attend and observe the interview process for each candidate, but do not vote.
-Regional Nominating Committee appointees must be ICMA members in good standing and all members will be international with the exception of the chair or vice-chair of the International Committee, one of whom has been an American.
-ICMA program staff serve as the secretariat for the International Region.
+Regional Nominating Committee appointees must be ICMA Corporate members in good standing and all members will be international with the exception of the chair or vice-chair of the International Committee, one of whom has been an American.
+ICMA staff serves as the secretariat for the International Region.

-In the five U.S. regions, the state associations and affiliate organizations are also responsible for appointing ICMA members in good standing and in-service to local government within the respective region to serve on a Regional Nominating Committee.
+In the five U.S. regions, the state associations and affiliate organizations are also responsible for appointing ICMA Corporate members in good standing and in-service to local government within the respective region to serve on a Regional Nominating Committee.

 - EVALUATION OF CANDIDATES

 The Regional Nominating Committees follow the ICMA Executive Board’s policy to recruit nominees who will provide a balanced board that represents the profession and those served by it.
-The committees use the following criteria, established by the board, to evaluate candidates:
+The committees use the following criteria, established by the Board, to evaluate candidates:

 - Experience in local government.